JPLee01/pandas-project/README.md

 plt.savefig("Visualisations/Histogram with the Density Plot Comparing the Sepal Width of Each of the Species.png") plt.show()
 ```
-  * Note the above code creates a histogram with a Density Plot comparing the Sepal Width of each of the Species.
-To create a histogram comparing the  Sepal Length and Petal Length/Width of each of the Species the following changes would have to be made to the code:
+  * Note the above code creates a histogram with a density plot comparing the Sepal Width of each of the species.
+To create a histogram comparing the  Sepal Length and Petal Length/Width of each of the species the following changes would have to be made to the code:
     * **Sepal Length:** Replace sepal_width with sepal_length.
     * **Petal Width:** Replace sepal_width with petal_width.
     * **Petal Length:** Replace sepal_width with petal_length.